Elgg/Elgg/docs/design/events.rst

 In ``event_handler``, the ``Event`` object has various methods for getting the name, object type, and object of the event.
 See the ``Elgg\Event`` class for details.

-If a handler returns ``false``, the event is cancelled, preventing execution of the other handlers.
-All other return values are ignored.

 Register to handle an Elgg Event
 --------------------------------